-The bottom line is, when all you have is a JPEG, this tool is a great solution to extending your photo editing capabilities.
+The bottom line is, when all you have is a JPEG, this tool is a great solution to extending your picture editing capabilities.

 As I have demonstrated here, JPEG to RAW AI is a useful software solution that can save your bacon when it comes to converting images for editing.

-For a one-off purchase of around $100 (see the latest price here), you’re getting a brilliant tool for your photography editing kit.
+For a one-off purchase of around $100, you’re getting a brilliant tool for your photography editing kit.

-Thanks to its AI technology, this tool will make any JPEG image convert to a much more malleable DNG file, so you can potentially save images that you had previously thought unsalvagable.
+Thanks to its AI technology, this tool will convert any JPEG image to a much more malleable DNG file, so you can potentially save images that you had previously thought unsalvagable.

 Keep in mind that Topaz Labs develop a broad range of photo editing software.
 You can purchase each piece of software separately for around the same price.